Find out more about our approach to reducing food waste

 Commitments and targets

 Waste has always been a Plan A priority and we have an overarching ambition to be a zero waste business.
-We have committed to, to halve food waste (net relative to sales) by 2030 in our M&S operated stores in the UK and ensure all our edible food waste is redistributed via our charity partners.
+We have committed to reduce food waste by 50% by 2030 relative to a 2017/18 baseline in our M&S operated stores in the UK and to redistribute 100% of edible surplus food by 2025.

 We are also signatories to Courtauld 2025 where tackling food waste across the industry is one of its priorities.

 Our priority is to reduce the food waste we create and ensure as much surplus as possible reaches people’s plates.

 Our work with WRAP, Consumer Goods Forum, Institute of Grocery Distribution, British Retail Consortium (BRC)and our suppliers has highlighted the need for us to focus not only on our stores and logistics, but also on reducing waste from our supply chain and engaging customers to store and use food more efficiently.

 We are relentlessly focusing on the amount of waste we create as a business and have a number of internal programmes running which are reviewing our forecasting accuracy & stock management in store.
 We have developed new tools and processes and launched these in our stores to support a reduction in date expired food.
 As such we monitor our overall waste performance on a monthly basis.
 Find out more about our approach to waste and circular economy.

 From 1 April 2013, M&S-operated and joint-venture stores, offices, warehouses and delivery fleets around the world have been carbon neutral.
 The recycling and disposal of our waste is included within our reporting boundaries.
 Find out more about our approach to climate change.

 We have a unique role to play in engaging and taking action on food waste where we can make a significant positive difference to our business and our local communities.